Monday 13th July

 We worked on diary entries a couple of weeks back.
 However, if you have forgotten how to write one, I have included a PowerPoint to help you and a checklist to follow.

 Keep up to date with our Worship page.
-Have a go at the 5 finger prayer:
+Lots of new activities to keep you busy

 Also, continue to practise those Welsh phrases of the week.
 Can you create a sentence using the phrase, or even ask someone in your family to answer a question in Welsh: